ortus-boxlang/boxlang-docs/language/syntax.md

 ### Semi-Colons

 Please note that semi-colons are used to demarcate line endings in BoxLang `;`.
-However, the Lucee Server engine and Adobe BoxLang 2018+ treat semi-colons as optional, while Adobe BoxLang 2016 or below does not.
+They can be optional, however.
 Also, note the CommandBox REPL does NOT require semi-colons.

 ### Tags In Script

-Lucee and Adobe BoxLang 11+ will allow you to write your BoxLang tags in script syntax.
+BoxLang will allow you to write your tags in script syntax.
 You basically eliminate the starting `<` and ending `>` enclosures and create a block by using the `{` and `}` mustaches.

 ```javascript
 cfhttp(method="GET", charset="utf-8", url="https://www.google.com/", result="result") {